Austin Dillon takes No. 3 back to victory lane at Daytona

 Dillon’s victory, in the 60th running of “The Great American Race ,” came 17 years to the day of Earnhardt’s fatal crash .

-“I don’t know what it is about storylines and Daytona, this place just creates history and I’m proud to be part of it tonight,” Dillon said.
-“I put the 3 back in victory lane at Daytona.”
+“Man, this place is awesome,” said Dillon.
+“I don’t know what it is about storylines and Daytona.
+This place just creates history and I’m proud to be a part of it and make some history here.”

 Most Read Stories